ulfryk/search-ql/docs/AST.md

 ## Function

-`FunctionExpression` represents any predefined function, it's value is list of passed params (represented by `Expressions`):
+`FunctionExpression` represents any predefined function, its value is list of passed params (represented by `Expressions`):

 ```typescript
 class FunctionExpression<R> extends Expression {